thinkjs/www.thinkjs.org/view/en/doc/2.2/model_crud.md

 #### Result Pagination

 It's common to show paginated data in page.
 You need to query the total counts first, then calculate the number of pagination.
-Model provides `countSelect` method to facilite this operation, it can query total counts automatically.
+Model provides `countSelect` method to facilitate this operation, it can query total counts automatically.

 ```js
 export default class extends think.controller.base {